francescodelprato/francescodelprato.github.io/research/index.md

 title: Research
 ---

-### Research
+## Research

 ### Work in progress

-_The Importance of Working for Earnest: Firms’ Reputation Network and Wage Dynamics_
+#### The Importance of Working for Earnest: Firms’ Reputation Network and Wage Dynamics
-> Project selected for the VisitINPS 2019 program
+_Project selected for the VisitINPS 2019 program_

-_Productivity, Labor Flexibility and Misallocation”_, joint with Paolo Zacchia (CERGE-EI)
+#### Productivity, Labor Flexibility and Misallocation, joint with Paolo Zacchia (CERGE-EI)
-> Project selected for the VisitINPS 2020 program
+_Project selected for the VisitINPS 2020 program_

-_Retirement Policies, Sustainability, and Inequality: a Comprehensive Framework_, joint with Marco Francischello (Imperial College) and Matteo Paradisi (EIEF)
+#### Retirement Policies, Sustainability, and Inequality: a Comprehensive Framework, joint with Marco Francischello (Imperial College) and Matteo Paradisi (EIEF)
-> Project awarded with a Netspar Comparative Research Grant 2021
+_Project awarded with a Netspar Comparative Research Grant 2021_